Michigan vs. Alabama odds, March Madness predictions: 2026 NCAA Tournament Sweet 16 picks from proven model

 The fourth-seeded Alabama Crimson Tide battle the top-seeded Michigan Wolverines in a 2026 NCAA Tournament Midwest Region Sweet 16 matchup on Friday.
 Alabama is coming off a 90-65 win over Texas Tech on Sunday in the second round, while Michigan defeated Saint Louis 95-72 on Saturday.
 The Crimson Tide (25-9) finished tied for second in the SEC at 13-5.
 The Wolverines (33-3) won the Big Ten regular-season title at 19-1.
 Alabama has ruled out guard Aden Holloway (suspension), while L.J.
 Cason (knee) is out for Michigan.

 Tipoff from the United Center in Chicago is set for 7:35 p.m.
 ET.
-Michigan is a 9.5-point favorite in the latest Alabama vs. Michigan odds, while the over/under for total points scored is 172.5.
+The Wolverines are 9.5-point favorites in the latest Alabama vs. Michigan odds, while the over/under for total points scored is 172.5.
 Before making any Michigan vs. Alabama picks, check out the Alabama vs. Michigan predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 Sweet 16 on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.